 - a.
 Review the benefits of allowing for Follow-up Services with the participant - b.
 Ensure that the participant knows how to contact the program staff in the event the participant changes their mind or employment circumstances change - c.
 Document the participant's request in the DOL's case management/data system with a case note including the following details: the date of the request, the reason for the request and a summary of the information provided to the participant. - d.
 For the remainder of the 12-month follow-up period the participant is not contacted to offer Follow-up Services or request follow-up data for performance reporting. - e.
-Follow-up data for performance reporting is still pursued through all other applicable, thirdparty means.
-As applicable, follow-up data may be obtained by third-party employment and wage record databases, and if allowable and appropriate, contacts with employers and education and training providers.
+Follow-up data for performance reporting is still pursued through all other applicable, third-